ietf-wg-cellar/ebml-specification/specification.markdown

 The path defines the allowed storage locations of the EBML Element within an EBML Document.
 This path **MUST** be defined with the full hierarchy of EBML Elements separated with a `\`.
-The top EBML Element in the path hierarchy being the first in the value.
+The top EBML Element in the path hierarchy is the first in the value.
 The syntax of the path attribute is defined using this Augmented Backus-Naur Form (ABNF) [@!RFC5234] with the case sensitive update [@!RFC7405] notation: